Challenge level: 3 out of 5

-The event officially opens to participants at 5.30pm on Saturday 14 July 2018.
-Check in will be open from 5:30pm-7:30pm.
-To check in you need your specific event QR code, this will be emailed to you a few weeks before the event.
+The event officially opens to participants at 5.30 pm on Saturday 27 July 2019 at the magical Granary Square, King's Cross.
+Check in will be open from 5:00pm-7:00pm.
 The first start wave will be at 8pm and the last start wave will be at 9:30pm.
 The cut off time is 9am on Sunday morning but no one will be left behind as we will have a support bus behind the last group of walkers.

-We estimate the half marathon would take someone with an average fitness level 4-6 hours and the full marathon 8-10 hours.
+We estimate the half marathon would take someone with an average fitness level four to six hours and the full marathon eight to ten hours.

-You must be at least 18 years old to take part in Walk the Night unless given permission by the event organisers.
+You must be at least eighteen years old to take part in Walk the Night, unless given permission by the challenge organisers.

 Walk the Night is a walking challenge and due to safety regulations running is not permitted.
 All marshals on the route are instructed to report any participants running and to advise them that this is a walking only challenge.

 We have a designated team of medical professionals and doctors working solely for this challenge.
 You will be provided with these details before the event.

 Being in a team is certainly not obligatory and even if you plan to walk as a group, you don’t need to sign up as a team.
 It just adds a bit of fun and pre-challenge excitement for friends signing up together and thinking of a team name together.